amenzwa/pfd/README.md

 In the initial release, I made a wrong claim that Elm does not support inner functions.
 Eniac314 on GitHub pointed out my mistake.
 To prevent propagating this mistake, I have taken out that erroneous complaint from this document.
 And have refactored the auxiliary functions in my code to use the inner functions, as suggested by Eniac314.

 Another error on my part was to assume that I could induce a $\bot$ by simply inducing an infinite recursion.
 But as pointed out by Leonardo Taglialegne on GitHub, the Elm complier optimises this tail recursion, thus preventing the intended stack overflow crash.
-I have followed his suggestion and injected the `identity` call in front of the infinite recursion, thereby circumventing the compiler's tail-call optimisation.
+I have followed his suggestion to inject the `identity` call to the left of the infinite recursive call, thereby circumventing the compiler's tail-call optimisation.

 # CONCLUSION